-Student teaching for an 8-week assignment in diverse public schools; weekly seminar.
+Student teaching for an 8-week assignment in a bilingual classroom in public schools; weekly seminar.
 Credit/No Credit; equivalent of "A" or "B" for credit.
 Students must complete two sections of EDEL 482, concurrently or consecutively, to meet student teaching requirements.
 Fees applicable.